rbisdorff/Digraph3/docSphinx/tutorial.rst

   VT |                                                                                     +0.40

-It is remarquable that all pairwise valued ordinal correlation indexes *tau(x,y)* appear to be small, except the *diagonal* ones.
-The reflexive indexes *tau(x,x)* would trivially all amount to +1.0 in a plainly determined case.
+It is remarquable that, due to the quite numerous missing data, all pairwise valued ordinal correlation indexes *r(x<=>y)* appear to be small, except the *diagonal* ones.
+The reflexive indexes *s(x<=>x)* would trivially all amount to +1.0 in a plainly determined case.
 Here they indicate a reflexive normalized determination score *d*, i.e. how many movies a critic did actually evaluate.
 The lower *d* appears, the less movies a critic has evaluated.
 Critic *JPT*, the editor of the Graffiti magazine for instance, evaluated all but one (*d* = 24*23/600 = 0.92), whereas critic *FG* evaluated only 10 movies among the 25 in discussion (*d* = 10*9/600 = 0.15).

-To get a picture of the actual divergence of rating opinions concerning jointly seen pairs of movies, we may develop a *Principal Component Analysis* ([10]_) of the *tau* correlation matrix.
+To get a picture of the actual divergence of rating opinions concerning **jointly seen** pairs of movies, we may develop a *Principal Component Analysis* ([10]_) of the *tau* correlation matrix.
 The 3D plot of the first 3 principal axes is shown below.

 >>> g.export3DplotOfCriteriaCorrelation(ValuedCorrelation=False)